a2r9/LDAP-enumeration/README.md

 # LDAP-enumeration
-Python script that enumerates AD using ldap protocol
+Python script that enumerates AD using Ldap protocol.